ShawnHan1993/simple-echo-server/README.md

 2) `./select.out` to run.
 Type in stdin to send string.
 Send `q` to quit.

 3) Try `telnet 127.0.0.1 9999` in multiple terminals to connect and test.

+## poll.c

+This server utilizes the `poll` I/O multiplexing to concurrently handle multiple connections by a single thread within a single process.
+Also, this server accepts string from stdin to broadcast to all clients.

+The difference between `poll.c` and `select.c` is that `poll.c` supports a huge number of clients, more than `select.c`, however, at a cost of more time to re-arrange the clients array when disconnecting one.

+1) `gcc -pthread select.c csapp.c -o select.out` to compile.

+2) `./select.out` to run.
+Type in stdin to send string.
+Send `q` to quit.

+3) Try `telnet 127.0.0.1 9999` in multiple terminals to connect and test.